Rekordbox Tags: The Complete Guide to Tagging Tracks (2026)

 - ✓MyTags added — Useful for Smart Crate filtering (Pro)

 That's it!
 A well-tagged library is the difference between generic playlists and professionally-flowing DJ sets.
-Take an hour to clean up your tags, export to SetFlow, and hear the difference in your next generated set.
+Take an hour to clean up your tags, export it to SetFlow, and hear the difference in your next generated set.

 Ready to build better sets?